joeljorly/joeljorly/README.md

 - 🎓 &nbsp; I am a 4th student pursuing a bachelor's degree in Computer Science & Engineering.
 - 🔭 &nbsp; I’m currently exploring different concepts in Machine Learning & Data Science
 - ✍️ &nbsp; I have a Medium blog page where I write articles on Machine Learning as well as other technologies ; https://jorlyjoel.medium.com/
-- 🌱 &nbsp; I am also interested in the Web Development domain, especially Front-End development<br></br>
+- 🌱 &nbsp; I am also interested in the Web Development domain, especially Front-End development

 <h3>🛠 Tech Stack</h3>